thosgood/this-weeks-finds/markdown/101-151/week136.md

 fatten it up to get the category of *all* models?
 Pedicchio mentioned a process called "exact completion" that does the job.
 Or: starting from just the category of models of a theory, can you tell which are the free models?
-Alas, I don't know the answer to this\... but I'm sure people do.
+Alas, I don't know the answer to this... but I'm sure people do.

 Even better, all of this can be generalized immensely, to theories of a